shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: January 13, 2019

+**Today's Progress**: Cool!
+I worked on my first pure css image.
+I got stuck for the longest time not understanding why the z-index was not working!
+Turned out I forgot the . to make my class selector in css.
+Duh!!
+Set up my first little animal css in codepen.
+Also my first time using that tool.
+I think I like it.
+It's especially good for css illustrations since you can preview as you work.
+Would like to do the challenge everyday, but I think that might be too too much for girl!!
+**Thoughts** I would love to focus on what I think is referred to as creative css and animations.
+Besides these tuts which I can access through coding-artist.teachable.com, there is a nice tut in Lynda.com and I'm sure some on SkillShare.
+I'll try to work them in!

 ### Day 12: January 12, 2019

 **Today's Progress**: Better session today.
 Put in the font awesome officially.
 I had roughly figured it out before so I could preview the layout with real images.
 Had most of it right except did not place them inside a container.
 SC suggested using the <p> tag.
 I think with the features icons I had them in a figure.
 In the social icons they were wrapped in an anchor tag.
 After some playing around I nested the <a> and <i> tags each inside a div.
 That way I was able to make a round circle background for each icon.
 Was forced to give exact width and height to use border radius and make the circles.
 Otherwise they accomodate the shape of each icon.